ShcherbaDev/xiaomi-router-honeypot/README.md

 On login requests, it always throws an invalid credentials error, sends an email notification, and logs client information into a file.

-Also, it checks some ports for scanning.
+Also, the program checks ports 1-1023 for scanning.
+If the client requests more than 3 ports in 5 seconds, it will be reported via email.

 ## Screenshots